 The ideal position will be a full sun location.
-This will allow the plants to receive 6-8 hours of light a day.
+A full sun position will allow the plants to receive 6-8 hours of light a day.
 The temperature should average around 60℉ or 16℃.

 Growing Potatoes in Containers

-You can begin growing potatoes in containers as soon as the last local frost date has passed.
+You can begin growing as soon as the last local frost date has passed.
 If a late frost does threaten, you can move the containers into a sheltered location.
-You can also begin growing potatoes in containers undercover and move outside once any danger of frost has passed.
+You can also begin growing undercover and move outside once any danger of frost has passed.

 Place a layer of drainage material such as broken up polystyrene or crocks on the bottom of your chosen pot.

 Mix a handful of slow-release general purpose fertilizer into your soil.
 You can also mix in some homemade garden compost, if you want to enrich the soil.
 Moisten the soil and place it in the container.
-You are aiming to create a layer roughly 5 inches deep.
+You are aiming to create a layer roughly 5 inches deep for your potato plant.

 Place the chitted tubers on the surface of the soil.
 Larger seed varieties with multiple eyes can be cut in half or into 2-inch sections.
 Smaller varieties can be planted whole.